Critterskrul/Portfolio-/README.md

 # Portfolio-
 Portfolio of all of my assignments
-As of 4/24/2026, all but two assignments have been completed.
-The competition and SQL 4 will be uploaded later.
+As of 4/30/2026, all but assignments have been completed.

 ## Assignment Folders